Thank you to everyone for an amazing

 kevin@millgapfarms.com

-Located within sight of Duff’s Sugar House, Mill Gap Farms is the first and only producer in Virginia certified organic by the USDA.
+Located within sight of Duff's Sugar House, Mill Gap Farms is the first and only producer that is certified Organic by the USDA in Virginia.
 Anything but old fashioned, they utilize the latest technology from Vermont and Quebec, including electronic monitoring of their maple trees, to produce delicious maple syrup.
-Be sure to try their new Smoked Maple Syrup and Coffee Infused Maple Syrup!
 At the family farm, you can visit Merino, Finn, and Suffolk sheep along with chickens, alpacas, cattle, ducks, and turkeys.
-Enjoy maple cotton candy and a view of the southern Blue Grass Valley.
-Also, catch their booth at the courthouse lawn in Monterey!
+Enjoy our fresh organic coffee, roasted here on our farm along with maple cotton candy and a beautiful view of the southern Blue Grass Valley.
 Tour buses welcome.
 Wheelchair accessible.

-Food: Maple cotton candy, syrup tastings, coffee, soft drinks
+Food: Maple cotton candy, syrup tastings, freshly roasted coffee, soft drinks

 Owners: Kevin & Emily Conner